sunkper/Project-Summer-Island/README.md

 ## Special Thanks
 - [Shifty](https://twitter.com/shiftyaxel) for Qodot, and with it, making me less nervous about 3D development.
-- [Yo soy Freeman](https://twitter.com/YoSoyFreeman) for giving advices with beta-ish versions.
+- [Yo soy Freeman](https://twitter.com/YoSoyFreeman) for giving me advices with beta-ish versions.